-The consolidated financial statements have been prepared on the historical cost basis.
+The consolidated financial statements have been prepared on the historical cost basis, except for the revaluation of derivative financial instruments.
 Historical cost is generally based on the fair value of the consideration given in exchange for assets.

 The principal accounting policies are set out below.